 A Team of Experts

-The Duke intestinal transplant program is led by experts in hepatology (care of the liver, gallbladder, biliary tree, and pancreas) and transplant medicine and surgery, some of whom hold leadership positions in national transplant organizations such as the Intestinal Rehabilitation and Transplant Association and the United Network for Organ Sharing (UNOS).
+The Duke intestinal transplant program is led by experts in hepatology (care of the liver, gallbladder, biliary tree, and pancreas) and transplant medicine and surgery.
+Some hold leadership positions in national transplant organizations.

 Patient Outcomes at One Year Exceed National Average

-We Help Set National Guidelines, Develop Educational Materials
+We Help Set National Guidelines and Educate Others

 Our doctors and surgeons test new techniques and therapies and help set national guidelines.
 They also develop educational materials that are used when intestinal transplants are performed internationally.